wpXPRESS-WP-support/DIVInizer/readme.txt

 Adds more functionlity to the Divi theme.

 == Description ==
-Expand Divi is easy to use, simply install and activate the plugin, go to expand-divi Dashboard and enable the options that you’d like to have, easy one click options!
+DIVInizer is easy to use, simply install and activate the plugin, go to divinizer Dashboard and enable the options that you’d like to have, easy one click options!

 ## Optionns
 [Demo for all options](http://divi-expand.wp-skill.com/index.php/2017/04/02/lorem-ipsum-dolor-sit-amet-adipiscing-6/)